AliceStats/Alice/README.md

 spectator commentary and interaction based messages.

 The performance example includes three sample configurations, the following graph shows the differences based on the amount of messages parsed.
 The replays used are captains-mode games from the TI3 Qualifiers.
+The x-axis represents the amount of messages parsed, the y-access the time required in milliseconds.

 ![Image](https://raw.github.com/AliceStats/Alice/master/doc/performance/graph.png)

 Memory Usage
 ------------

-Alice was designed to allocate a fixed amount of memory during it's initialization stage in order to prevent slow reallocations and memory fragmentation.
+Alice was designed to allocate a fixed amount of memory during its initialization stage in order to prevent slow reallocations and memory fragmentation.
 How much memory is allocated mainly depends on the combination of the following two factors: